WildHealth Data Model

 Project

-A Project in the data model is a surveillance initiative supported by specific entities.
-For example, the PREDICT Project funded by USAID, an isolated cross-sectional study with a single field visit to a single location (sample collection in a market), or a national or local wildlife health surveillance network led by a government agency.
-Projects are the highest hierarchical unit in the database and they contain at least one Surveillance Activity.
-Projects can involve a single date or they can extend for as long as needed.
+A Project in the data model represents a surveillance initiative supported by specific entities.
+Examples include the PREDICT Project funded by USAID, a single cross-sectional study with one field visit to a specific location (e.g., sample collection in a market), or a national or local wildlife health surveillance network managed by a government agency.

 Surveillance Activity